octobercms/docs/cms-ajax.md

 Event handlers are functions that can be defined in the page or layout PHP code section.
 Handlers can also be defined inside [Components](../extensibility/components).

 Handler names should have the following pattern: `onName`.
-Handlers can inject variables to the Twig engine.
-Those variables then used during the partial rendering.
+Handlers can inject variables to the next page cycle, where they can be used during the partial rendering.
 Example:

 ```php
 url = "js"